Inequality in annual earnings worsens in 2021

 The share of rural counties with poverty rates of 20 percent or more increased from 20.6 percent in 2000 to 32.5 percent from 2000 to 2013, while high-poverty urban counties increased from 6.7 to 15.6 percent.
 The share of the population living in these high-poverty counties nearly doubled in both rural and urban areas during this period. more info >

-Income and Poverty in the United States: 2013
+Poverty in the United States: 50-Year Trends and Safety Net Impacts

 America's Young Adults: Special Issue, 2014